JacekDubikowski/build-your-own-framework/readme.md

     }
 ```

-1. The `annotations` param provides the set of annotation elements, to be more precise *TypeElement*s.
+1. The `annotations` param provides the set of annotation representations as *Element*s.
+   The annotations are represented at least by *TypeElement*s interface.
-   It may seem unusual, as everyone is used to *java.lang.Class* or broader *java.lang.reflect.Type*.
+   It may seem unusual, as everyone is used to *java.lang.Class* or broader *java.lang.reflect.Type*,
-   These are runtime representations.
+   which is runtime representations.

    On the other hand, there is also compile time representation.

-   Let me introduce the [*Element* interface](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/lang/model/element/Element.html)
+   Let me introduce the [*Element* interface](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/lang/model/element/Element.html),
-   which is the common interface for all language-level constructs such as classes, modules, variables, packages, etc.
+   the common interface for all language-level constructs such as classes, modules, variables, packages, etc.
    It is worth mentioning that there are subtypes corresponding to the constructs like *PackageElement* or [*TypeElement*](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/lang/model/element/TypeElement.html).

    The processor code is going to use the *Element*s a lot.
-2. As the processor should catch any exception to log it, we will just use try and catch here.
+2. As the processor should catch any exception to log it, we will just use the `try` and `catch` clauses here.
-   So the actual processing will be provided in the `BeanProcessor.processBeans`.
+   The actual processing will be provided in the `BeanProcessor.processBeans` method.
 3. The annotation processor framework provides the [*Messager*](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/annotation/processing/Messager.html) instance to the user through `processingEnv` field of *AbstractProcessor*.
    The *Messager* is a way to report any errors, warnings, etc.
    It defines four overloaded methods `printMessage(...)` and the first parameter of the methods is used to define message type using [Diagnostic.Kind enum](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/tools/Diagnostic.Kind.html).
    In the code, there is an example of an error message.
-4. There is no need to claim the annotations so the method returns `false`.
+4. There is no need to claim the annotations, so the method returns `false`.

 ##### Step 4 - write the acutal processing